In this article:

 Benefits of Buying a Home

-- Tax breaks: Building equity is not the only financial benefit of a mortgage.
-You can also take advantage of property tax deductions and claim mortgage interest deductions on your taxes if you qualify.
-Since initially most of your monthly payment goes towards interest, a mortgage interest deduction could considerably cut your tax bill.
+- Tax breaks: Only homeowners can take advantage of property tax deductions and may be able to claim mortgage interest deductions on taxes.
+Since most of your monthly payment goes toward interest initially, a mortgage interest deduction could considerably cut your tax bill.

-- Freedom to customize your home: Your home is your own, and you're free to renovate it any way you like as long as it abides by local building codes.
-Those improvements can also bump up the appraisal value of your home, which can really pay off if you decide to sell.
-Also, there's no landlord looking over your shoulder, deciding whether to withhold a portion of your deposit for the holes your TV mount has left in the drywall.
+- Freedom to customize: Your home is your own, and you're free to renovate it any way you like as long as it abides by local building codes.
+Those improvements can also bump up the value of your home if you sell.
+Because there's no landlord looking over your shoulder, you're free to tackle projects on your own—even if it means gutting entire rooms and starting over if that's what you'd like to do.

 Downsides of Buying a Home

-- Costs beyond the mortgage: Expenses beyond a mortgage can add up quickly.
-Closing costs, property taxes, homeowners insurance, private mortgage insurance (PMI), homeowner association fees, trash pickup, tree trimming and pool cleaning are just some of the costs that can significantly up your financial obligation.
+- Costs beyond the mortgage: Expenses beyond a mortgage payment itself can add up quickly.
+There's a down payment, closing costs, property taxes, homeowners insurance, possibly private mortgage insurance (PMI), homeowner association fees, trash pickup, and so on.
+Repairs and maintenance can also get expensive fast, and with no landlord, it's all on you.
+Make sure you consider these costs when planning your home purchase.

 Which Is Right for Me?